 - Curious if your school has solar or might be a good candidate for solar?
 Find your school on the Solar Foundation’s interactive map!

 - Want your school to go solar?
-Use SEIA’s Act Now resources to email your administrator and review the practical guide outlining first steps for going solar.
+Use SEIA’s Act Now resources to email your administrator.

 - To get your solar school added to The Solar Foundation’s National Solar School Census database and map, fill out this form!